Mathematica: A World of Numbers... and Beyond: Exhibits

 In addition, large placards hang from the ceiling, carrying interesting quotations from famous mathematicians.
 Some installations have omitted this feature, although it was an integral part of the original exhibition.

+Five "Mathematical Peepshow" animated movies were created for the IBM Pavilion at the 1964/1965 New York World's Fair.
+They covered Eratosthenes, functions, symmetry, topology, and exponential growth.
+The movies are now viewable on YouTube and other websites.

 Men of Modern Mathematics poster

 In 1966, five years after the opening of the Mathematica Exhibit, IBM published a 2 × 12 ft timeline poster, titled Men of Modern Mathematics.
 It was based on the items displayed on the exhibit's History Wall, and free copies were distributed to schools.
 The timeline covered the period from 1000 AD to approximately 1950 AD, and the poster featured biographical and historical items, along with numerous pictures showing progress in various areas of science, including architecture.
 The mathematical items in this chart were prepared by Professor Raymond Redheffer of UCLA.
 Long after the chart was distributed, mathematics departments around the world have proudly displayed this chart on their walls.